Film Preservation & Restoration

 Below are links to donation information for many archives, groups, and organizations actively engaged in film preservation work.
 In many cases, your donation is tax deductible.
 (The Sprocket Society is not affiliated with, sponsored, or funded by any organization listed here.)

-Donate online to specifically "support key programs and activities focused on the preservation of rare and unique archival materials and collections."
+- Preserve and protect collections for future generations – Donate online to "support key programs and activities focused on the preservation of rare and unique archival materials and collections."

 - National Film Preservation Foundation